stclaird/cloudIPtoDB/README.md

 ```

 This will produce a database file in the directory output
-You can run this in the same way as method 1 above
+You can run this simply with the following command

 ```
 sqlite3 output/cloudIP.sqlite3.db